 Warriors vs. Celtics, Must-See TV?
 NBA Finals Ratings

-The bad news is, the San Antonio Spurs fell short of the NBA playoffs this season.
-The good news is, now the Spurs look towards the NBA Draft, where San Antonio owns the 9th overall pick, to add to a roster that could fulfill postseason ambitions.
+The bad news is, the New York Knicks fell short of the NBA playoffs this season.
+The good news is, now the Knicks look towards the NBA Draft, where New York owns the 11th overall pick, to add to a roster that could fulfill postseason ambitions.

-In addition to the Spurs owning three first-round picks, optimism also surrounds the Spurs chances at landing restricted free agent Deandre Ayton.
-The Phoenix Suns and Ayton appear primed for a split in the offseason and Ayton has emerged as one of the hottest names to watch ahead of free agency.
+Optimism also surrounds a bounce-back season for Julius Randle; the Dallas Fort Worth native was recently seen working out in his home state and looking like he's in the best shape of his career.
+Randle's situation is also worth watching as rumors about Randle potentially being moved have already started heating up.

-All the while, the Boston Celtics and the Golden State Warriors are apparently already must-see TV.
+While the Knicks remain dormant, the Boston Celtics and the Golden State Warriors are already must-see TV in the NBA Finals.

-Game 1 of the NBA Finals between the Warriors and the Boston Celtics are the most-watched in three years.
-The NBA Finals ratings are up 37 percent from 2021 series, averaging nearly 12 million viewers in Game 1, according to Nielsen.
+Game 1 of the NBA Finals between the Warriors and Celtics was the most-watched in three years.
+Finals ratings are up 37 percent from the 2021 series between Milwaukee and Phoenix, as Boston and Golden State's get-together averaged nearly 12 million viewers in Game 1, according to Nielsen.

-After splitting the first two games of the series in San Francisco, the Celtics host the Warriors on Wednesday in a critical Game 3.
-With series tied, the team that wins Game 3 has won the championship 82.1 percent of the time (32-7).
+After splitting the first two games of the series in San Francisco, the Celtics host the Warriors on Wednesday at TD Garden in a critical Game 3 (9 p.m.
+ET, ABC).
+When the series is tied at one game apiece, the team that wins Game 3 has won the championship 82.1 percent of the time (32-7).
+Golden State was a victim of the last time the trend played in 2019, dropping Game 3 to the Toronto Raptors en route to a six-game loss.

-The Celtics haven't dominated at home in the postseason; The Celtics went 1-2 at home against Miami and 2-2 at home against Milwaukee.
-However, Boston is 6-0 following a loss and those wins have often come in dominating fashion.
+The Celtics haven't dominated at home in the postseason.
+Though they swept the Brooklyn Nets, Boston went 2-2 in the conference semifinals against Milwaukee and 1-2 when hosting Miami in the next round.
+However, Boston is 6-0 following a loss this postseason and those wins have often come in dominating fashion.
+That trend surfaced twice in the last series against the Heat, respectively following up losses in Games 1 and 3 with 25 and 20-point victories.

-FUN FACT: Entering Game 3, the Warriors have won at least one road game in each of the last 26 playoff series - Good for an NBA record streak that began in 2013.
+FUN FACT: Entering Game 3, the Warriors have won at least one road game in each of the last 26 playoff series.
+That's good for an NBA record streak that began in 2013.
 Can Golden State continue that streak in the team’s first road game of the Finals?

 RECORDS: GOLDEN STATE WARRIORS (1-1) VS. BOSTON CELTICS (1-1)